 Graduating from college and entering “the real world” is perhaps one of the most jarring life transition a young adult will ever face.

 It is a rejuvenating experience at first.
 A time where many believe they can finally put your academic genius to the test and conquer the world.
+The time for all that hard work, long nights, and large doses of Red Bull will pay off.

 But in most cases, the experiences and promises for a bright future might be misleading.
 Depending on your course, experience, and most importantly connections, almost everyone will have a post-graduation experience that will hit hard.
-Rejections from job applications and interviews can pile up and take a serious toll on one’s self esteem.
+Rejections from job applications and interviews can pile up and take a serious toll on one’s self-esteem.

 “Some years ago, my classmates and I graduated.
 We departed from acclaimed, Top 100 Universities, thinking we’d grab the world by its balls in a Wolf of Wall Street manner.
 But soon enough, reality came knocking on the door, and the job market left us with more rejections than a techie trying to score on Tinder.
 It became evident that our dreams will not be so easy to reach.
-In fact, it would take years of blood, sweat and tears!”
+In fact, it would take years of blood, sweat, and tears!”

 Signs and symptoms